The Eurozone In Crisis? New President of the European Central Bank (ECB) has a Criminal Record. Christine Lagarde

 .

 Unusual in France?
-Lagarde was found “guilty” without the enforcement of a sentence: criminals in high office are given special treatment.
+Lagarde was found “guilty” without the enforcement of a one year jail term ordered by the Court: criminals in high office are given special treatment.
 She was accused of “negligence” rather than “complicity” in a multimillion euro fraud.

 In a bitter irony, Lagarde was rewarded rather than penalized.
 Despite her criminal record, her career was in no ways impeded: she was appointed to lead both the IMF (2011-2019) and the ECB (2019- )